What is Electro Mobility (e-mobility)? – a Definition from SPI Lasers

 - Ride sharing – encouraging commuters on similar routes to share journeys through ride share websites and high occupancy vehicle lanes, etc.

-- Shared freight brokerage – schemes to match freight demands with available space
+- Shared freight brokerage – schemes to match freight demands with available space and

 - Shared bikes – the hiring of bikes to travel around major cities (e.g. London Cycle Hire Scheme)